 The staff of Glenahulla National School drafted this plan on 1st March 2004 as part of the S.P.H.E.
 Programme, following consultation with Parents & Pupils.
+It was in February 2018.

 It was decided to focus on Healthy Eating/Nutrition at Glenahulla National School as an aspect of S.P.H.E.
 (Social, Personal & Health Education) as it forms an integral part of S.P.H.E. in our school.